open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 > [!IMPORTANT]
 > When both the View API and Advice API are used, the View API takes precedence.
-  If explicit buckets are not provided by either the View API or the Advice API than the SDK defaults apply.
+  If explicit buckets are not provided by either the View API or the Advice API then the SDK defaults apply.

 * View API